 - The operating system may not have been installed properly.

 - The user may have installed a malicious application and granted that to access and modify system files.

-Knowing the symptoms may help the user take the required measures to have the hard disk fixed or back to its ‘last known good’ state and the hard drive failure causes may help the user to follow some preventive measures to avoid such unexpected experiences.
+Knowing the symptoms may help the user take the required measures to have the hard disk fixed or back to its ‘last known good’ state and the causes hard drive failure causes may help the user to follow some preventive measures to avoid such unexpected experiences.
 However, some advanced users may try learning the techniques to deal with the issues rather than hiring a professional computer repair technician.